JohnVonNeumann/selenium-py/README.md

 * Finally got the logging stuff finished, was interesting to see how they work.
 Obviously I just grazed the surface and there would be a lot more depth to it, but it was cool seeing how they are put together and formatted and whatnot.

 * Moved onto the more indepth assertion stuff, skipping a lot of basic content, adding a quick assert example just to get a simple example written down and whatnot.
 Pretty sure I understand the thing but yeah, quick one before I move onto implementing more complex stuff.

+* So I'm now upto this section involving pyTest and I don't think this is still to do with Selenium so I'm probably gonna now go backwards in content and start doing more action and item specific stuff on selenium.
+Build out a test suite with them all.
+Mainly making this decision because I have been asked recently to get to grips with Selenium and at the risk of taking instructions too explicitly.
+It's probably better to stick with explicit Selenium than "kinda relates to selenium".

+* So instead of fucking around with course videos, I'm just gonna go through each element of the site and write tests for it.
+I'll keep this suite together in the kode_it_test_suite.py file that I've just built.
+This will be my personal attempt at building an entire test suite to demonstrate my Selenium knowledge.
+At this stage I intend to keep it as one file.
+But as I go, I may decide that separating it into different files is more appropriate.